Moses2525/PeggleEdit/docs/AdvancedMovement.md

 ![img/advanced-movement/submovement7.png](img/advanced-movement/submovement7.png)

 ## Step 7 ##
-If you did it correctly it should look like simmilar to this, the peg should do its movement and the circle's movement at the same time
+If you did it correctly it should look simmilar to this, the peg should do its movement and the circle's movement at the same time

 ![img/advanced-movement/submovement8.png](img/advanced-movement/submovement8.png)

 Notes:
 Moving the circle will now also move the peg, but moving the peg will not also move the circle.

 Editing the circle's movement will also edit the peg's new submovement and editing the peg's new submovement will edit the circle's movement.